Why Do Men Sleep Better Than Women?

-A poll by the National Sleep Foundation determined women report experiencing insomnia a few times a week, ranging from trouble falling asleep initially to waking up more often throughout the night and having difficulty returning to sleep once awake.
+A poll by the National Sleep Foundation determined women report experiencing sleep issues a few times a week, ranging from trouble falling asleep initially to waking up more often throughout the night and having difficulty returning to sleep once awake.
 However, men are not completely off the hook.

 Males reported instances of snoring and experiencing pauses in breathing during their slumber more frequently than their female counterparts.
 They also reported needing more than the minimum required amount of sleep in order to feel refreshed and ready for the day ahead.

-Perception of sleep quality may be influenced by underlying conditions such as anxiety, depression, and affective disorders, which all potentially increase the frequency of insomnia.
+Perception of sleep quality may be influenced by underlying conditions such as anxiety, depression, and affective disorders, which all potentially increase the frequency of sleep issues.